Na-na13/cyber-security-project-i/document/security-flaws.md

     o	utilizing Django ORM
     o	sanitize data and parametrize SQL-queries

-**Broken Authentication**
+**Broken Authentication/Force Browsing**
--	force browsing, unauthenticated access to cached pages
+-	Force browsing to authenticated pages as an unauthenticated user or to privileged pages as a standard user
+-	Bypassing access control checks by modifying the URL
+-	How to fix:

+**Cross-site Scripting Attack (not backend)**